Contents

 ISO governs your camera’s sensitivity to light.
 Generally, we use low ISO in the daytime and with good light sources, and high ISO in low light.

-However, higher ISO settings degrade the quality of the image and lead to what is known as ‘noise’ in the picture (a short of graininess that you can see when looking closely).
+However, higher ISO settings degrade the quality of the image and lead to what is known as ‘noise’ in the picture (a sort of graininess that you can see when looking closely).

 Essentially, you need to find the balance with your camera between having high enough ISO to capture the stars, but low enough that we retain quality in the image.